A Chip Off the Sun

 A list of eclipse times for locations in Hawaii and North America is available from Sky & Telescope magazine.
 NASA's Goddard Space Flight Center has published a similar list covering Central America, the Caribbean, and South America .

 Above: A Dec.
 14, 2001, eclipse map for the continental United States.
-See also maps for North America, the world, or a detailed map of Costa Rica and Nicaragua where the full annular eclipse will be visible.
+See also maps for, , or a of Costa Rica and Nicaragua where the full annular eclipse will be visible.
 Image credit: NASA/GSFC. [more information]

 Once you've discovered when the eclipse will happen in your part of the world, what should you do?